Futu-reADS/RaspberryPiRadarProgram/README.md

   Module to host the Bluetooth server.
 Can connect up to seven devices.
 Every connection starts a new thread to read incoming commands.
 - `data_acquisition_module.py`\
   Module to acquire radar data.
 Tracks the highest peak to calculate relative distance movements from the phase.
+- `external_program_controller.py`\
+  Module to control external programs.
+It starts external programs that control the radar sensor as sub-processes and acquires data.
 - `signal_processing_module.py`\
   Module to signal process the relative movements to obtain heart rate and respiratory rate with Schmitt trigger and FFT.
 - `filter.py`\